 Also at that time, but independent of these proceedings, a lady successfully sued a theatre in Glasgow after breaking her leg when she fell off the stage during a stage hypnosis show.
 Meanwhile, a student sued a stage hypnotist when he fell over while running away from an imaginary army of giant mice.
 In his story he claimed to have a phobia of mice.
 His case was unsuccessful.

 I first started to be interested in hypnosis in the late 1970s.
 I soon became aware of the fact that mainstream social and cognitive psychologists were offering more parsimonious stories than the more traditional ones usually told by medics and lay practitioners, which revolved around the concept of the trance state.
 Notwithstanding this, the expediencies of clinical practice means that such disagreements are usually not particularly crucial and we can all work amicably together.
 However, when I listened to my colleagues talking about the dangers of stage hypnosis and the case for outlawing it, I was struck by the following thought.
-Supposing that one day a case was brought to court; then the two stories would be represented on opposing sides.
+Supposing that one day a case were brought to court; then the two stories would be represented on opposing sides.
 This is so because, whilst social and cognitive (now called socio-cognitive) theories do not contradict the claim that stage hypnosis can be harmful, a more compelling case emerges when we portray the stage hypnotist as someone who puts the participants in a state of trance.
 Therefore the story of the trance would be favoured by the claimant's lawyers, and the other story, by the defence (that is the stage hypnotist's side).
 This has a certain irony: stage hypnosis attracts the audience's fascination owing the belief that the participants are in some special state of mind and not just acting the part.

 I did not make a record of my prediction, but let's see what has happened since.